Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• If any parameter is NULL, it returns NULL.
+- If any argument is NULL, returns NULL.

 Example: